Prize awarded following inaugural Gates Cambridge Day of Research.

 - Homerton College

 I am broadly interested in using ecological and mathematical approaches to answer questions in infectious disease epidemiology.
-In 2015 I joined Dr. Caroline Trotter’s group in the Disease Dynamics Unit, where I apply mathematical modelling and traditional epidemiological analysis to better understand and reduce the burden of meningitis in the African meningitis belt.
+I did my masters and PhD in Dr. Caroline Trotter’s group in the Disease Dynamics Unit at Cambridge, where I applied mathematical modelling techniques and traditional epidemiological analysis to better understand and reduce the burden of meningitis in the African meningitis belt.
+In 2019 I joined the Vaccine Epidemiology Research Group led by Professor Nick Grassly at Imperial College, where I study the epidemiology of vaccine-derived polioviruses.